dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/grayscale-image-unit.md

 # CGrayscaleImageUnit

-The CGrayscaleImageUnit class represents a grayscale image unit.
-It is a subclass of CIntermediateResultUnit.
-It is derived from the CIntermediateResultUnit class.
+The `CGrayscaleImageUnit` class represents a grayscale image unit.
+It is derived from the `CIntermediateResultUnit` class.

 ## Definition